Current codes in Washington addressing homeowners associations and solar panels

 Laws, Guidance, and Model Resolutions for HOAs in Washington and Oregon

-Kathleen Kapla, attorney with Keyes Fox & Wiedman LLP whose firm has been been engaged with NW SEED and other stakeholders on the Northwest Solar Communities effort in Oregon and Washington presented on rules for homeowners associations (HOAs) as they relate to solar installations in their communities at the March 4, 2015 Solar Washington General Meeting.
+Kathleen Kapla, attorney with Keyes Fox & Wiedman LLP whose firm has been been engaged with Spark Northwest and other stakeholders on the Northwest Solar Communities effort in Oregon and Washington presented on rules for homeowners associations (HOAs) as they relate to solar installations in their communities at the March 4, 2015 Solar Washington General Meeting.
 Download her presentation (PPT) addressing the laws, guidance and model resolutions for HOAs in Washington and Oregon.

 Also available is the Solar Ready Toolkit Catalog (PDF) provided by Northwest Solar Communities which addresses solar relating to homeowners associations, condominiums, solar-ready construction and more.